 We really want to hear from you if you were a member of staff who witnessed the abuse of children – you are extremely important to us in helping to corroborate survivor accounts.
 Many, many thanks to those who have already come forward to help us.
 You may be a witness as a family member, neighbour or someone in the community who listened to children at the time telling you about the abuse.
 We ask you to come forward now.
 Islington council officers have promised us that there will be no recrimination against any current or former members of staff who come forward to us.

 We are learning about many different homes we did not know existed.
 The council has no information on the children’s homes, when they were open, who the staff were etc. so we are gathering this information ourselves by researching council documents and the local papers.
 We have the help of a researcher which is essential as there is so much to explore and try to make sense of.
 So far, as well as survivors from the children’s homes, we have heard from survivors who were in foster homes and others in secure units and boarding schools.
 The council have told us that they have boxes relating to the Inquiries of the 90s but they are waiting to resource a member of staff to go through these.
 Although we have obtained some Inquiry reports through Freedom of Information requests there are many key documents we have not been able to access.

 If you were in an Islington children’s home and were abused sexually, physically, emotionally or through neglect – we would like to hear from you.
 We know it isn’t easy to come forward – it takes immense courage.
-We don’t have a phone but you can email firstname.lastname@example.org.
-There is a form on the front page if it suits you to fill it in then please do.
+You can email email@example.com.

 If you give us a phone number we will call you.